Gophers in my garden... now what?

 There is another category of “humane” methods (which I have not personally tried) that are much easier to implement than subterranean hardware cloth and may be worth a go.
 These are devices which produce noise or vibrations underground, like pinwheels or ultrasonic devices.
 They are meant to scare the gophers away from that area.
 Sounds interesting.

 The following are some common techniques which you may consider because of their ease, but which I have tried without success.

 There is a poisonous plant called Euphorbia lathyris or more commonly Gopher Spurge or Gopher Plant.
 They sell it at some nurseries as a gopher repellent.
 The idea is that you plant this plant around your garden and the gophers either stay away from it, or eat it and die.
 All I can say it has spread itself around like a weed rather generously at the community garden and yet the gophers still feel at home there.

 Some gardeners are very fond of the flood-'em-out method method of gopher control.
 With this method, you stick a hose into the gopher's tunnel and let it run until the water backs out the hole.
 The idea is that gopher is either drowned or is forced to crawl up on the surface, where you can catch it.

-The only problem is, this method is not 100% effective.
-Not to mention the amount of water it takes...
+The only problem is that this method is not 100% effective.
+Not to mention the amount of water it consumes ...
 I've seen some gopher holes take water from a full-blast hose for 40 minutes or more (according to the University of California Agriculture and Natural Resources website, a gopher burrow can span 2,000 square feet).